 Learn how Natural Resources Canada’s EnerGuide makes homes more energy-efficient, more valuable, and more comfortable at nrcan.gc.ca/homes

 If this label does not look familiar, you may have the previous version of the 0-100 scale EnerGuide rating.
 The EnerGuide program has changed its rating system to a new scale that measures energy efficiency in gigajoules (GJ) per year.
-The previous 0-100 scale is still in the process of being phased out in some of the provincial and territorial programs
+The previous 0-100 scale is still in the process of being phased out in some of the provincial and territorial programs.
+Learn about the improvements as well as the differences between the two labels.

 The energy used in one of these activities: